N5GEH/n5geh.services.controller/Examples/readme.md

 # Examples of PID4FIWARE

-Here are some examples that can help you get familiar with PID4FIWARE.
+Here are two examples that can help you get familiar with PID4Fiware.

 ## Prerequisites